groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/creating-an-index/search-index-events.md

             new DocumentField("Tags", "Protected")
         };
     }
-    if (!args.DocumentFullPath.ToLowerInvariant().Contains("important"))
+    // Skip indexing if the path does NOT contain "important" if (!args.DocumentFullPath.ToLowerInvariant().Contains("important"))
     {
         args.SkipIndexing = true;
     }
 };

 // Indexing documents from the specified folder index.Add(documentsFolder);
 ```